alemenze/Core_Proposal/manuscript.md

 #### Department/Unit support

 Department/Unit support is designed to provide collaborative services to non-sponsored research.
 This often will encompass investigators side projects, development of tools/workflows for investigators usage, and most importantly preliminary data for grant applications.
 This should begin the integration of Core staff in to a project, ensuring appropriate data practices are being followed to strengthen the application as well as encourage applications.

+## Bioinformatics Core Mission {.page_break_before}

+[
+TLDR: To continually evaluate best-in-class bioinformatics solutions, implement bleeding-edge bioinformatics techniques, and offer training of basic bioinformatics methods to advance reproducible analysis of biological data.
+]{.banner .lightblue}

+Core facilities serve as a source of expertise in a particular field/topic to be shared amongst investigators.
+In the case of bioinformatics, the core facility is to provide expertise in computational analysis of biological datasets encompassing the fields of genomics, proteomics, metabolomics, and imaging based datasets.
+This includes operational know-how for computational tools, balancing hardware requirements for computational tools, benchmarking comparative computational tools, understanding the data generation techniques, and executing analyses.
+By leveraging the Core's expertise with these topics, investigators will be enabled to generate biologically driven discoveries.

 ## References {.page_break_before}